 How Are Heat Exchangers Thermally Sized – a Design Guide

 The design of heat exchangers is a complex process, which requires careful consideration of many factors.
-Heat exchangers are used to transfer thermal (heat) energy from one process fluid to another, and the size and configuration of a heat exchanger determines how well it will work.
-This guide will explain the importance of appropriate sizing, discuss the various factors to consider, and provide guidance on designing an effective heat exchanger in Canada.
+Heat exchangers are used to transfer thermal (heat) energy from one process fluid to another, and the size and configuration of a heat exchanger determine how well it will work.
+This guide will explain the importance of appropriate sizing, discuss the various factors to consider for heat exchanger maintenance, and provide guidance on designing an effective heat exchanger in Canada.

 Overview of Heat Exchangers